 So I end up not buying anything at all.

 I am guilty of “throughtalking” books.

 The last book I bought was The Bookminder by M.K.
 Wiseman.
-It’s a historical fantasy about a girl and would-be wizard set in what appears to be medieval Serbia.
-I was attracted by the setting and similarity to my own The Mirror and the Mage, and yes, the sample shows that the author has respectable writing chops.
+It’s a historical fantasy about a teenage would-be wizard set in what appears to be medieval Serbia.
+I was attracted by the setting and similarity to my own The Mirror and the Mage, and the sample shows that the author has respectable writing chops.